-4.1.
-Detection module
+4.1 Detection module

 The detection module is the heart of the software.
-This module allows, from learned or manually specified parameters, the detecting of floating objects without human intervention (see Fig 7).
-This module contains two main parts: (i) Detection tab, which allows operator to open, analyze and export the results from one video or a set of videos, and (ii) Configuration tab, which allows operator to load and save the software configuration by defining the parameters of wood detection (as described in Sect 3), saving and extracting the results, and displaying the interface.
+This module allows, from learned or manually specified parameters, the detecting of floating objects without human intervention (see Fig. 7).
+This module contains two main parts: (i) the detection tab, which allows the operator to open, analyze and export the results from one video or a set of videos; and (ii) the configuration tab, which allows the operator to load and save the software configuration by defining the parameters of wood detection (as described in Sect.
+3), saving and extracting the results, and displaying the interface.

 The detection process works as a video file player.
-The video file (or a stream url) is loaded, and to let the software read the video until the end.
-When required, the reader generates a visual output, showing how the masks behave by adding color and information to the video content (see Fig 7.a).
+The video file (or a stream URL) is loaded to let the software read the video until the end.
+When required, the reader generates a visual output, showing how the masks behave by adding color and information to the video content (see Fig. 7a).
 A small textual display area shows the frequency of past detections.
 Meanwhile, the software generates a series of files summarizing the positive outputs of the detection.
-They consist in YAML and CSV files, as well as image files to show the output of different masks, the original frames, etc. A configuration tab is available, and provides many parameters organized by various categories.
-The main configuration tab is divided in seven parts.
-The first part is dedicated to general configurations such as frame skipped between each computation and defining the areas within the frame where wood is not expected (e.g., bridge pier or river bank).
-In the second and third parts, the parameters of the intensity and temporal masks are listed (see Sect 3.1).
-The default values are $\mu =$ 0.2 and $\sigma = 0.08$ for the intensity mask, and $\tau = 0.25$ and $\beta = 0.45$ for the temporal mask.
-In the fourth and fifth parts, object tracking and characterization parameters are defined respectively as described in Sect 3.2.
+They consist of YAML and CSV files, as well as image files to show the output of different masks and the original frames.
+A configuration tab is available and provides many parameters organized by various categories.
+The main configuration tab is divided into seven parts.
+The first part is dedicated to general configurations such as frames skipped between each computation and defining the areas within the frame where wood is not expected (e.g., bridge pier or riverbank).
+In the second and third parts, the parameters of the intensity and temporal masks are listed (see Sect.
+3.1).
+The default values are $\mu = 0.2$ and $\sigma = 0.08$ for the intensity mask and $\tau = 0.25$ and $\beta = 0.45$ for the temporal mask.
+In the fourth and fifth parts, object tracking and characterization parameters are respectively defined as described in Sect.
+3.2.
 Detection time is defined in the sixth part using an optical character recognition technique.
-Finally, the parameters of the orthorectification (see Sect 3.3) are defined in the seventh part.
-The detection software can be used to process videos in batch ("script" tab), without generating a visual output to save computing resources.
+Finally, the parameters of the orthorectification (see Sect.
+3.3) are defined in the seventh part.
+The detection software can be used to process videos in batch ("script" tab), without generating a visual output, to save computing resources.